ADD CONDITION

 Additional Considerations

-• Flammability: Many topical analgesics are flammable and should be kept away from heat or open flames.
+• Flammability: Many products are flammable and should be kept away from heat or open flame.

 Summary of Stop Use Recommendations